kanors-emr/VedaOnline-Pages/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. topic:: \
+.. raw:: html

-VO offers the core Veda-TIMES functionality via Internet browsers. `Veda model folders <https://veda-documentation.readthedocs.io/en/latest/pages/introduction.html#architecture>`_ need to reside on GitHub to be used under VO.
+   <p> VO offers the core Veda-TIMES functionality via Internet browsers. <a href="https://veda-documentation.readthedocs.io/en/latest/pages/introduction.html#architecture" target="_blank">Veda model folders</a> need to reside on GitHub to be used under VO.
 Registered users can submit their GitHub credentials to see a list of all model folders, along with the branches, under their account.
-Any folder/branch can be selected to create a model.
-Supported functionality: Synchronize (all files only, at this point), Browse, Items view, Run manager, Results, and Reports.
+Any folder/branch can be selected

-.. raw:: html
+   to create a model.
+Supported functionality: Synchronize (all files only, at this point), Browse, Items view, Run manager, Results, and Reports. </p>

-   <a href="https://veda-documentation.readthedocs.io/en/latest/pages/version_history.html" target="_blank">Version History</a>
+   <p> <a href="https://veda-documentation.readthedocs.io/en/latest/pages/version_history.html" target="_blank">Version History</a> </p>